| Civil

 highlight the positive aspects of change and to cover the development

+activities.
 Among the issues introduced by him as possible foci

 for the discussions during the seminar was the possibility for change.